 Before hiring a professional pest control company, consider these tips to help you weed out potential scam pest control services:

-Frequently Asked Questions About Pest Control
+FAQs About Pest Control

 How much does pest control cost?

-• For a one-time service, the average pest control cost is between $300 and $550.
+• The average cost of a one-time pest control service is between $300–$550.

 What does a pest control service do?

 Professional pest control technicians do more than spray for bugs.
 They identify the specific type of pest you’re dealing with, locate the source of the infestation, and eliminate the pests.
-After this, they’ll work with you to prevent future infestations by providing you with home maintenance tips.
+After this, they’ll work with you to prevent future infestations by providing home maintenance tips.

 How can I prevent a pest infestation?

-Follow these tips to make your home less appealing to pests:
+The Environmental Protection Agency (EPA) recommends that you follow these tips to make your home less appealing to pests:

 • Store food and beverages, including pet food, in sealed containers.